dolik-rce/pegof/README.md

 ## How it works

-Pegof parses peg grammar from input file (using PackCC generated parser) and extracts it's AST.
+Pegof parses peg grammar from input file and extracts it's [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Then, based on the command it either just prints it out in nice and consistent format or directly as AST.
-It can also perform multi-pass optimization process that goes through the AST and tries to simplify it as much as possible.
+It can also perform multi-pass optimization process that goes through the AST and tries to simplify it as much as possible to reduce number of rules and terms.

 ## Usage:
-### Usage:
 `pegof [<options>] [--] [<input_file> ...]`

 ### Basic options:
-`-h/--help ` Show help (this text)
+`-h/--help` Show help (this text)

 `-c/--conf FILE` Use given configuration file

-`-v/--verbose ` Verbose logging to stderr (repeat for even more verbose output)
+`-v/--verbose` Verbose logging to stderr (repeat for even more verbose output)

-`-d/--debug ` Output very verbose debug info, implies max verbosity
+`-d/--debug` Output very verbose debug info, implies max verbosity

-`-S/--skip-validation ` Skip result validation (useful only for debugging purposes)
+`-S/--skip-validation` Skip result validation (useful only for debugging purposes)

 ### Input/output options:
-`-f/--format ` Output formatted grammar (default)
+`-f/--format` Output formatted grammar (default)

-`-a/--ast ` Output abstract syntax tree representation
+`-a/--ast` Output abstract syntax tree representation

-`-p/--packcc ` Output source files as if the grammar was passed to packcc
+`-p/--packcc` Output source files as if the grammar was passed to packcc

-`-I/--inplace ` Modify the input files (only when formatting)
+`-I/--inplace` Modify the input files (only when formatting)

 `-i/--input FILE` Path to file with PEG grammar, multiple paths can be given
         Value "-" can be used to specify standard input